SBortz/bitcoin-tx-creatr/README.md

   -h | --help     Show help information

 Commands:
-  add-in            Takes a raw transaction and adds an unspent transaction (UTXO) to it. add-out           Takes a raw transaction and adds a transaction output to it. create            Creates an empty transaction get-outputs       Takes a raw transaction and calculates the total output and fee. remove-in         Takes a raw transaction and removes a transaction input from it. remove-out        Takes a raw transaction and removes a transaction output from it. set-out-amount    Takes a raw transaction and sets the amount of an existing transaction output. set-tx-lockvalue  Takes a raw transaction and sets the amount of an existing transaction output. show              Takes a raw transaction and returns it in json format sign-in           Takes a raw transaction and signs it.
+  add-in            adds an unspent transaction (UTXO) to tx. add-out           adds a transaction output to tx. create            Creates an empty tx get-outputs       calculates the total output and fee. remove-in         removes a transaction input from tx. remove-out        removes a transaction output from tx. set-out-amount    sets the amount of an existing transaction output. set-tx-lockvalue  sets the lock value of tx. show              returns it in json format sign-in           signs one input of tx it.

 Use "dotnet bitcoin-tx-creatr.dll [command] --help" for more information about a command.

-I can create bitcoin transactions manually for you.

 I can create bitcoin transactions manually for you.
 ```